177boris/kubernetes-challenge/thoughts.md

 - All pods running now...

+- Deployment: Deployments are a great way to manage stateless apps on Kubernetes.
+They augment Pods with self-healing, scalability, rolling updates, and rollbacks.
+Behind-the-scenes, Deployments use ReplicaSets to do most of the work with Pods – it’s actually a ReplicaSet that creates, terminates, and otherwise manages Pods, but the Deployment tells the ReplicaSet what to do.

 ### Step 5 - Expose Your Website

 - Figured out using ConfigMaps and Secrets to pass env variables to both DB and Web app.

 - Created services for both mariadb and web app pretty quickly.
 Tested the app on my browser and the load balancer URL directs me to the web app.
 Initially, I thought there were issues but my browser tried to access the URL using HTTPS instead of HTTP, obvs wasn't going to work yet...

+- Services: The front-end of a Service provides an immutable IP, DNS name and port that is guaranteed not to change for the entire life of the Service.
+The back-end of a Service uses labels and selectors to load-balance traffic across a potentially dynamic set of application Pods, a record of healthy pods is kept in the endpoint/endpoint slices object.

 ### Step 6 - Implement Configuration Management